 Magí Garcías is an eclectic and active pianist born in Mallorca.
 He studied in Spain with Enrique Bagaría and Lluís Rodríguez Salvà and Iván Cítera.
 He continued his Master's degree studies at the Hochschule für Musik in Weimar, Germany, with Professor Gerlinde Otto where he obtained the highest marks in Piano and Chamber Music.
 He receives masterclasses and highly influential advice from teachers such as Claudio Martínez-Mehner, Natalia Trull, Grigory Gruzman, Iván Martín, Josep Colom, Henry Bonamy, David Kayjken, Ruben Dalibaltayan or Aquilles Dellevigne.
-Nowadays he is a "Meisterklasse" student in the Hochschule für Musik Nürnberg in the class of Prof. Aurelia Visovan.
+Nowadays he is a "Meisterklasse" student in the Hochschule für Musik Nürnberg in the class of the Prof. Dr. Aurelia Visovan.

 His chamber music training was led by Cuarteto Quiroga and influenced by teachers like Prof. Thomas Steinhöfel or Prof. Dirk Mommertz.
 He also delves into the piano and cello repertoire learning from professors such as T. Svane, Fernando Arias, J. Peter Maintz or W. E. Schmidt.